Degenerate Quantum LDPC Codes With Good Finite Length Performance: New generalized bicycle codes

 \subsection{Construction methods}

-The proof of Proposition~\ref{pr:gbc-dim} gives us also some valuable information how to find generalized bicycle codes with high dimension.
+The proof of Proposition~\ref{pr:gbc-dim} gives us also some valuable information on how to find generalized bicycle codes of high dimension.
 If we fix the circulant size $\ell$ then all possible dimensions $k$ of the generalized bicycle codes with this circulant size are characterized by the degrees of all possible factors of the polynomial $x^\ell - 1$.
 Indeed, for each factor $g(x)$ of the polynomial $x^\ell - 1$ we can always choose polynomials $a(x), b(x)\in\RC{2}{\ell}$ such that:

 since these polynomials are just two codewords from the cyclic code~$\cC_g$ generated by $g(x)$, which we called the syndrome code of $H_X$.
-In order to produce a~$w$-limited QLDPC we need to find low weight polynomials codewords.
-In practice this can be accomplished by several methods.
-If the circulant size $\ell$ is relatively small we can find $a(x), b(x)$ by an exhaustive search over all polynomials of the given weight.
+To produce a~$w$-limited QLDPC we just need to find low weight polynomials $a(x)$ and $b(x)$ that are the codewords of $\cC_g$.
+In practice, this can be accomplished by several methods.
+If the circulant size $\ell$ is relatively small, we can find $a(x), b(x)$ by an exhaustive search over all polynomials of the given weight.

-Another alternative is to generate random polynomials of the given weight from $\RC{2}{\ell}$ until we find a pair of polynomials that satisfies condition~(\ref{eq:a-b-cond}).
-Since the probability that a random polynomial of the given weight belong to $\cC_g$ is equal approximately to $2^{-\deg g(x)}$; than if we test more then $2^{\deg g(x)}$ random polynomials we will find a polynomial from $\cC_g$ with high probability.
+Another alternative is to generate random polynomials of a~given weight from $\RC{2}{\ell}$ until we find a~pair of polynomials that satisfies condition~(\ref{eq:a-b-cond}).
+Since the probability that a~random polynomial of a~given weight belongs to $\cC_g$ is equal approximately to $2^{-\deg g(x)}$; then if we test more then $2^{\deg g(x)}$ random polynomials we will find a polynomial from $\cC_g$ with high probability.